 Exercise and Sleep

 Finally, regular bouts of physical exercise also improve attention and enhance connections between brain cells, while stimulating fresh brain cell growth.
 Plus, sleep boosts cognitive functioning and restores energy, as well as increasing focus and attention span.
-So don’t skimp on either as you look to maximise energy and focus while powering into your revision for 2020.
+So don’t skimp on either as you look to maximise energy and focus while powering into your revision for your exams.